 Isabel worked on and off on her last painting.
-She originally called it TITLE but changed it to Castles in the Air, probably in 1917.
+She originally called it The Lady of Illlusion, but changed it to Castles in the Air, probably in 1917.

 Comments by Sally Davis on Castles in the Air: it was quite a long life, by now, that Isabel was attempting to sum up - Isabel was 76 in 1912.
 No more paintings are mentioned by Isabel as having been completed or even started after it.
 I think Isabel meant it to be her last work as an artist.

 - confirming Isabel as the painter: one of several pieces of paper attached to the back of the picture’s frame has “Painted by Isabelle de [Steiger missing from right-hand end]” on it.

 - the date is not so straightforward.
 On three different pieces of paper stuck to the back of the frame are three slightly different dates:

 “1910 to 191” with the last number in the end-date missing